 The RSS Blog

 Today, I encountered this really weird problem trying to read a particular RSS feed.
-In fact, I've stubbled across a few RSS feeds w/ this problem.
+In fact, I've stumbled across a few RSS feeds with this problem.
 They seem to be related, but I've yet to figure out the exact problem.
 In fact, if I copy the RSS files to my server, the problem doesn't replicate.
-The issue relates to RSS version 0.91 feeds w/ a blank line located either directly above or below the DOCTYPE declaration.
-But, since I can't replicate the problem w/ the same file on my server, there must be a secondary sympton relating to the HTTP headers (or so I speculate).
+The issue relates to RSS version 0.91 feeds with a blank line located either directly above or below the DOCTYPE declaration.
+But, since I can't replicate the problem with the same file on my server, there must be a secondary sympton relating to the HTTP headers (or so I speculate).
 Here's the .NET code that fails, using Ken MacLeod's RSS feed.

 System.Xml.XmlDocument doc = new System.Xml.XmlDocument();